EvilSquirrelGuy/GarminResinWidget/README.md

 The token is only stored __on your device__, and is only sent to the **Official HoYoLAB API** endpoints.
 There are no middlemen, no catches, nothing!
 I wouldn't want my account data stolen either.
 You can review [source/ResinModel.mc](source/ResinModel.mc) to see exactly what happens to the token with web requests.

+## Bug Reporting

+If you encounter a bug in the app, please follow these steps:

+1. Ensure that you're running on the latest version of the app.

+2. Ensure that you're able to reproduce the bug on this version.

+3. Open an bug report on the GitHub bug tracker (can be found by clicking "Source code").

+You can also use the GitHub for any feature requests you may have for the app!

+## FAQ & Known Issues

+The timer doesn't update itself every second!
+> *I tried to fix this in v0.2.0, but implementing this might require some major internal structure changes.*

+I've entered my account details but the resin counter is still showing No Data!
+> *This was fixed in v0.2.1 – update the app.
+If you're still getting it in the latest version, make sure all your account details are entered correctly without any spaces!
+If it still doesn't work, please open an issue on the bug tracker.*

+The widget suddenly stopped displaying my resin count!
+> *This is likely intentional.
+Make sure your watch has internet access and try again!
+The widget will stop displaying data if it's been unable to get data from the HoYoLAB API for over 39 hours (1,5x resin refill time).
+This can also happen if you manually invalidate the cache.*

+The app isn't localised for my language!
+> *i18n\* is planned for a future release, but getting language support relies on people to volunteer and translate the strings.
+If you want to help translate the project, see the GitHub for instructions.*
+<sub>*i18n stands for internationalisation</sub>

 ## Contributing